IBM/aspera-cli/README.md

 ## <a name="conffolder"></a>Configuration and Persistency Folder

-`acli` configuration and other runtime files (token cache, file lists, persistency files) are stored in folder `$HOME/.aspera/acli`.
+`ascli` configuration and other runtime files (token cache, file lists, persistency files) are stored in folder `$HOME/.aspera/ascli`.
 The folder can be displayed using :

 ```
-$ acli config folder
+$ ascli config folder
-/Users/kenji/.aspera/acli
+/Users/kenji/.aspera/ascli
 ```

 ## <a name="configfile"></a>Configuration file

-On the first execution of `acli`, an empty configuration file is created in the configuration folder.
+On the first execution of `ascli`, an empty configuration file is created in the configuration folder.
 Nevertheless, there is no mandatory information required in this file, the use of it is optional as any option can be provided on the command line.

-Although the file is a standard YAML file, `acli` provides commands to read and modify it using the `config` command.
+Although the file is a standard YAML file, `ascli` provides commands to read and modify it using the `config` command.

-All options for `acli` commands can be set on command line, or by env vars, or using [option presets](#lprt) in the configuratin file.
+All options for `ascli` commands can be set on command line, or by env vars, or using [option presets](#lprt) in the configuratin file.

 A configuration file provides a way to define default values, especially for authentication parameters, thus avoiding to always having to specify those parameters on the command line.

-The default configuration file is: `$HOME/.aspera/acli/config.yaml` (this can be overriden with option `--config-file=path` or equivalent env var).
+The default configuration file is: `$HOME/.aspera/ascli/config.yaml` (this can be overriden with option `--config-file=path` or equivalent env var).

 So, finally, the configuration file is simply a catalog of pre-defined lists of options,